WomenWhoCode/WomenWhoCodeSwift/README.md

+### Currently this project is part of Codepath final project and is not opensourced.
+If you'd like to contribute, please wait until after the final demo.

 # WomenWhoCodeSwift
 Women Who Code Swift App

 ### Coding Guidelines
 + Breakdown huge issues to smaller ones to show progress.